 When you've identified a bug (e.g., as a result of a discussion at ROS Answers), or when you want to request a new feature, head to the issue trackers.
 When reporting a bug, be sure to provide a detailed description of the problem, the environment in which it occurs, any detail that may help developers to reproduce the issue, and if possible, a debug backtrace.

-To stay up-to-date on the latest developments within the ROS community, you'll want to subscribe to the ros-users@ mailing list.
-This list, which has thousands of members, is the place for announcements, news, and discussions of general interest.
-The ros-users@ list is not the right place to ask troubleshooting questions or report bugs; please use the other support resources instead.
+To stay up-to-date on the latest developments within the ROS community, you'll want to join the ROS Discourse forums.
+These forums, are the place for announcements, news, and discussions of general interest.
+The ROS Discourse is not the right place to ask troubleshooting questions or report bugs; please use the other support resources listed above instead.